P-Shot® for Men Overview – does it really work?

 Although to date there are only a small number of published studies on the use of PRP for the treatment of erectile dysfunction, the data support the procedure as being safe and effective, with a mean improvement in the IIEF-5 score of 4-5 points for most patients in three different studies.6–8 Since PRP is derived from a patient’s own body, and is known to stimulate tissue regeneration in other areas, it is seems logical that patients would benefit from such a treatment.

-PRP when combined with the use of a vacuum pump has also been shown to cause penile enlargement, with an average gain of 7mm per injection in a study of 1220 patients.
-9 Another study showed that the Priapus shot can also help treat Peyronie’s disease.10
+PRP when combined with the use of a vacuum pump has also been shown to cause penile enlargement, with an average gain of 7mm per injection in a study of 1220 patients.9 Other studies have indicated that the Priapus shot can also help treat Peyronie’s disease.6,10

 Most patients are very comfortable, and experience little to no pain during the procedure, which takes about an hour.
 At our clinic, we use a prescription high concentration numbing cream as well as local nerve block.